15. More Bicycle Safety: High Visibility

 Monterey Auto Week is full of high-traffic events, and he knew biking was his easiest way to get around.
 Think biking is too slow?
 It’s often quicker for 3-5 mile trips.
 During Auto Week, local cyclist Jan Valencia beat a turbo-powered Porsche home on his 20-mile bike commute, on a 55mph road, even tho the Porsche got a 2-minute headstart!

-A recumbent bike, being lower to the ground, requires special measures to help make it visible on the road.
+A recumbent bike, being lower to the ground, benefits from special measures to help make it visible on the road.
+When riding in traffic, better than a low flag is a hi-vis flag waving high above the recumbent rider–right at eye-level for most vehicle drivers!

 Downtown Pacific Grove